Research-Driven Development

 Architectural Safety Guarantees for Clinical AI Policy

-Aejaz Sheriff — PragLogic AI
+Aejaz Sheriff — Praglogic

 Manuscript under peer review at a leading health policy journal